-The QADirector Tutorial will guide you through each of the Centers that it uses to Plan and execute tests, from the System Administration Center to the Defect Information Center.
+The QADirector Tutorial will guide you through each of the Centers used to Plan and execute tests, from the System Administration Center to the Defect Information Center.

-The QADirector Tutorial uses a sample test project, a sample suite, sample test classes, sample QARun scripts, and a demonstration application called the Millennium International Bank (MIB) to introduce you to the basic concepts of QADirector.
-By executing the sample QARun scripts against the MIB demonstration application, you will learn the basic functions of QADirector.
+The QADirector Tutorial uses a sample test project, a sample suite, sample test classes, sample TestPartner scripts, and a demonstration application called the Millennium International Bank (MIB) to introduce you to the basic concepts of QADirector.
+By executing the sample TestPartner scripts against the MIB demonstration application, you will learn the basic functions of QADirector.

 You will not access the MIB demonstration application directly.
-The work you will perform for this tutorial is performed in QADirector and QARun.
+The work you will perform for this tutorial is performed in QADirector and TestPartner.